 Volunteering at WESC Foundation means helping us to ensure our young people lead full and independent lives.
 We encourage them to be involved in everyday living and encourage our volunteers to assist them in achieving this.
-There are a wide range of opportunities to volunteer within the fundraising department, including: helping to organise events, bucket collections, participating in challenge events, however you would like to get involved there are always plenty of opportunities within fundraising.
+There are a wide range of opportunities to volunteer with us.
+We need support in our classrooms, swimming pool, day trips, social enterprise charity shops and fundraising.

 Volunteering will give you the chance to try out something new, meet like-minded people and help develop your skills whilst carrying out the worthwhile role of supporting visually impaired young people and adults.

-If you are interested in a volunteer role advertised on our website then please download the volunteer application form and the equal opportunities form below and send them to Abi McCullough at firstname.lastname@example.org.
+If you are interested in a volunteer role advertised on our website then please download the volunteer application form and send it to firstname.lastname@example.org.